VivianBass/GeneFamilies/1. protokol/week-2/day-02.11.md

 - created just the unit-tests outline. its not finalized yet. would have to modify the test scripts.

+- create some dummy datasets in the directory

 - Initiated and complete `roxygen2` documentation for all functions in `load_data_funks.R`.Complete `roxygen2` documentation.
 - created a besic workflow , on how to use roxygen2 for function documentation